- £612 per week

 ALDEBURGH 17.6 miles (28 km), ORFORD 11 miles (18.2 km), WOODBRIDGE 9 miles (14.5 km)

 About the property: This property would suit guests who are looking for a 'no-frills' stay in an authentic coastal cottage and who will appreciate this extraordinary location.
 Furnished and decorated in an artisan's style, the kitchen has a few fitted units and feature woodburner, along with an intimate dining area.
-The bathroom has been recently refurbished and includes a bath with overhead shower fitting.
+The bathroom includes a bath with overhead shower fitting.

 This property is ideal for: There is plenty here for those who love life by the sea: the adventurous, the contemplative, the creative.
 Guests can enjoy fine walking along the Suffolk coast and across the heaths, byways for cycling and horse riding and sailing on the Deben estuary.
 This stretch of beach is rich in fossils but you may need to sieve the clay.

 For those who enjoy nature, grey seals are easy to spot fishing in the river mouth - if you are quiet and lucky!
 A short walk along the river bank may bring you in close contact with these fascinating creatures.
 Keen ornithologist can visit the RSPB reserves at Orford Ness and Minsmere.

 Rich in historical sites, from the ship burial at Sutton Hoo to the nearby Norman castle at Orford, the cottage is situated in the heart of an area with many places to visit.
 The beach from Kessingland to the north, south through Dunwich to Aldeburgh and down through Orford Island represent the best marks for Cod and Whiting fishing in the Winter and bass in the Autumn.